 As the second model in Olympus’ OM-D series, the Olympus OM-D E-M1 raises the bar when it comes to technicalities.
-It was created for professional and camera enthusiasts as you will end up spending some time going through all the settings the camera has to offer.
+It was created for professionals and camera enthusiasts as you will end up spending some time going through all the settings the camera has to offer.

 The OM-D E-M1 is filled with many features and it is great to take on many trips as it has a weather-sealed body.
 Regardless of where you take it, you can count on high-quality photos and videography.

 The OM-D E-M1 has the classic Olympus structure that many of its cameras have.
-There is an old-school look to it but the main difference it the handgrip and the number of buttons and direct controls.
+There is an old-school look to it but the main difference it the hand grip and the number of buttons and direct controls.
 The grip looks like one that many DSLRs have, allowing you to hold it safely with one hand.
 It also allows better spacing between the front and rear control dials.

 The OM-D E-M1 definitely feels more comfortable and easier to control.
 Even with the bulkier grip, the camera is made of magnesium alloy so it is still pretty light.
 Not only is it light, but it’s quite small compared to DSLR cameras.
 The body is also dust, splash, and freezeproof but it is still recommended to use a weather-sealed lens.